divnix/std/docs/tutorials/hello-moon/Readme.md

 #### `./nix/automation/devshells.nix`

-Let's start with the `cell.devshells` Organelle and work our way backwards to the `cell.nixago` Organelle below.
+Let's start with the `cell.devshells` Cell Block and work our way backwards to the `cell.nixago` Cell Block below.

 > **More semantic background:**
 >